 The last decade or so has seen some significant changes to the Club’s fabric that have not been without their controversies.
 Many of the changes were bought about by government departments being stricter about fire safety and the like.
 This involved renovations at every level of the building.
 Others were aesthetic and this is when the problems started.
 First there was Bert’s, then the most contentious of them – the Main Bar renovation in 2002-2003.
 This one divided the club violently, bar fights ensued, threats of showing up with baseball bats to stop construction, going to court to try to get an injunction, and so on.
 Needless to say, it went ahead, and more than 12 years later is going better than ever.
 Still, the memory of the old bar lingers… and the people and the stories.

 Since the early 1990s, the FCC has shifted very much to a more professional role both in providing for working journalists and in the community at large.
 This was particularly so from the Tiananmen Square massacre in 1989 through to the Handover in 1997.
 Speaker’s lunches, panel discussions, press conferences and seminars dealt with China, Hong Kong and the Handover.
 Other issues weren’t ignored, but this was the primary focus.
 This culminated with two weeks of intense activity by the club leading up to and after the Handover.
-Organised by the then president Keith Richburg and his board, there were daily press conferences (some times four a day) by the movers and shakers of the time, lunch speakers (notably opposition leader Martin Lee on Handover day), seminars and panel discussions – basically something happened every day.
+Organised by the then president Keith Richburg and his board, there were daily press conferences (sometimes four a day) by the movers and shakers of the time, lunch speakers (notably opposition leader Martin Lee on Handover day), seminars and panel discussions – basically something happened every day.
 These were hugely successful and serviced not only journalist members, but also the hoards of visiting hacks.

 Since then, the Club has always provided a platform for debate and gives the rostrum to those who have something to say in Hong Kong and beyond.
 Over the past two decades literally hundreds of speakers have had their say.
 Some have more to say than others, some say it better than others, but the speakers list at the club over the years is a veritable who’s who of who-does-what-to-whom in Asia and the world.
 In recent years, the frequency of speakers, panel discussions, book launches, press conferences and exhibitions has been daunting – sometimes two to three speakers a week.

 In 2002 the Club extended itself into the Hong Kong community with the first annual FCC Charity Ball with the proceeds going to Po Leung Kuk for scholarships and language training schools.
 By the time the Charity Balls ended in 2015, some 179 underprivileged kids had received scholarships for further education and three language centres had been established.
 The wheel has turned and now former scholarship winners have formed an alumni association that is very active is raising funds and supporting each other.
-The charity ball were founded by Dave Garcia, Thomas Crampton and Andy Chworowsky and an active committee headed by Lynn Grebstadt.
+The charity ball was founded by Dave Garcia, Thomas Crampton and Andy Chworowsky and an active committee headed by Lynn Grebstadt.
 At the beginning of 2016, the FCC Charity Foundation was formed to continue and extend the FCC’s involvement in the Hong Kong Community.

 When major events occur around the world it is not surprising that members gravitate to the FCC to witness these events and more to the point share them – particularly after the FCC acquired large screens.
 One of the first events of this era was the Tiananmen Square massacre, although coverage was nowhere near as extensive as this was only the early days of 24-hour news.
 When the first World trade tower was hit as 9/11 unfolded, the Main Bar went quiet with people puzzled as to what they were seeing.
-When the second plane went in there were no illusions.
+When the second plane hit, there were no illusions.
 As the night progressed, more and more people drifted into the bar staring in silence at the big screens or frantically trying to contact relatives and friends in New York.
-Soon the bar was full as spell-bound people as their stared at the screens sharing the shock, grief, bewilderment and anger.
-Other events haven’t had quite the same impact, but nevertheless drew people together: the two Gulf wars, the London underground bombing, the Bali bombing, the Boxing Day tsunami, World Cups (of various football codes), Olympics, President Obama’s first election night, two Royal weddings, several state funerals and so on.
+Soon the bar was full as spell-bound people stared at the screens sharing the shock, grief, bewilderment and anger.
+Other events haven’t had quite the same impact, but nevertheless drew people together: the two Gulf wars, the London underground bombing, the Bali bombing, the Boxing Day tsunami, World Cups (of various football codes), Olympics, President Obama’s first election night, Donald Trump’s shock election, two Royal weddings, several state funerals and so on.
 It is interesting that with the myriad devices we have on hand to watch the news as it happens, many still choose to share the events with friends, colleagues and members.